-5 The Council adopted its Dog Control Policy in November 2009 (refer appendix to 1 RS-15-1739).
+5 The Council adopted its Dog Control Policy in November 2009 (refer Appendix 1).

 ISSUES AND OPTIONS

 Council's Dog Control Policy Objectives

 The objectives listed in this section were developed as part of the Dog Control Policy 2009 to ensure that Council consistently and effectively fulfils its responsibilities under the Act.
 The following objectives have been based on the provisions of the Act.